arrowtype/shantell-sans-specimen/src/lib/ProcessArticle.md

-# The Story of<br/>Shantell Sans
+# The Story of Shantell Sans

-_Shantell Sans mixes variable axes for Weight, Italic, Irregularity, and Bounce to deliver a wide array of font styles, from friendly, readable, everyday typographic workhorses to striking, high-energy, experimental styles meant especially for animation._
+***Shantell Sans mixes variable axes for Weight, Italic, Irregularity, and Bounce to deliver a wide array of font styles, from friendly, readable, everyday typographic workhorses to striking, high-energy, experimental styles meant especially for animation.
+This is the story behind its inspiration and creation.***

 ## Prologue